The Seeking Path

 We sold off our public utilities and train companies, because it’s just about making money for the upper classes.
 That’s all they really care about, even though they say this is about getting back sovereignty and control.
 From what I hear, these Brexit people are gung ho, because they feel COVID-19 makes it a perfect period.
 They know the country is going to take a hit.
 There’s going to be quite a heavy recession coming because of Brexit, but now they can blame it on COVID-19.

-You’ve been using Bandcamp a lot in recent times to put out music, including 2019’s Thames Symphony and 2020's Lockdown.
-Tell me about those releases and why Bandcamp is optimal for them.
+You’ve been releasing a lot of online-only exclusives in recent times, including 2019’s Thames Symphony and 2020's Lockdown.
+Tell me about those releases.

 Thames Symphony is what you could call a hobby album.
 I did it on my own, on the side.
 I often go for walks and then I’ll sit on a train and compose on an iPad.
 I captured a certain, very vivid mood from those walks.
 I’ve done a lot of walks across the Central and West parts of the Thames during the last few years.
 I’ve taken a few photographs as well.
 When I get home, I put real bass and keyboards on what I’ve worked on at my little studio.
 I’ll also put a bit of percussion on it and build it up.